 B&B Hotel Graz-Hbf – A good budget hotel which is a great option is you’re trying to cut down costs or want to be close to the train station.
 There are a range of private rooms available including options for solo travellers and families.
 You can also include breakfast in the daily rate when booking.
 Click here to check their availability

 Aiola Living Graz – This boutique hotel is a great option for couples looking for a stylish place to stay in the centre of town.
 Rooms contain all the expected modern amenities and there is a fitness centre on-site that guests have access to.
 Click here to check their availability

 Schlossberghotel – Das Kunsthotel – If rather than a boutique hotel, you’d prefer to stay somewhere with a classical design then this hotel is for you.
 Decorated with classic antiques and artwork, this hotel is ideal for couples who also get access to a swimming pool, gym and on-site bar.
 Click here to check their availability

 Airbnb – There are few Airbnb options in Graz such as this private apartment near the train station, which can be a lot more affordable than staying in a hotel.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to see the best Airbnbs in Graz!